marshyon/marshyon-orig.github.io/docs/content/_index.md

 ## Contribute to this documentation

-Feel free to update this content, just click the Edit this page link displayed on top right of each page, and pullrequest it
+Feel free to fork this [repository](https://github.com/marshyon/marshyon.github.io) and submit pull requests.

 {{% notice note %}}